33mins Milner's in-swinging corner

 There was a second half appearance for Michael Chopra 14

-minutes from time, the Newcastle-born striker ending a season on loan
+minutes from time, the striker having ended a season on loan

 at Barnsley with his first Toon outing for 12 months.